trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: If using LPub3D archive distribution (no installer), use distribution's extras folder instead of creating one in AppData (r630)
--Fix: Remove -w1 from default ldglite parms (r630)
+-Fix: Remove -w1 from default ldglite parms (r629)
 -Fix: Periodic crash when changing margin of assembly (CSI) in multi-step page (r628)
 -Fix: Periodic crash when adding divider to multi-step page or callouts (r628)
 -Fix: Periodic crash every time a second successive rotation icon is added to multi-step page (r628)